With summer coming to an end in Mount Pleasant, now is a great time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters should be replaced every couple of months, depending on the type you use.
+Furnace filters should be changed every couple of months, depending on the model you use.

-Not sure when you last checked yours?
-Remove it and angle it toward the light.
-If you can’t see light through it, buy a new one.
+Can’t remember when you last checked yours?
+Pull it out and angle it toward the light.
+If you can’t see light through it, replace it.

 3. Clean the Inside